-- 4.1.1 Consultation will be undertaken with trades union representatives and staff when management is considering changes to organisational structures or ways of working.
+4.1.1 Consultation will be undertaken with trades union representatives and staff when management is considering changes to organisational structures or ways of working.
 Consultation, negotiation and agreement are at the centre of this joint approach to employment stability.
-It is recognised that if minor changes within an employee's job description are proposed, then effective communication and consultation should take place with the employee who should be reminded of their right to involve their trades union in these discussions. - 4.1.2 Consultation should commence as soon as it becomes known that there is a possible need to effect organisational change and meaningful details can be tabled.
+It is recognised that if minor changes within an employee's job description are proposed, then effective communication and consultation should take place with the employee - who should be reminded of their right to involve their trades union in these discussions.

-4.1.3 Consultation will -

-- include the active involvement not only of the recognised trades unions representing the group of staff affected by the change, but also the staff group itself. - be on a collective and individual basis.
-Trade Union representation and participation will be allowed during such meetings. - consider not only the staff employed in the work area affected by proposals for change, but also staff for whom the change may have an indirect impact. - 4.1.4 Consultation with trades unions is not dependent upon the existence of union members within the group of staff directly affected by the change.
+- 4.1.2 Consultation should commence as soon as it becomes known that there is a possible need to effect organisational change and relevant facts can be explored - 4.1.3 Consultation will: - include the active involvement not only of the recognised trades unions representing the group of staff affected by the change, but also the staff group itself. - be on a collective and individual basis.
+Trade union representation and participation will be allowed during such meetings. - consider not only the staff employed in the work area affected by proposals for change, but also staff and all other stakeholder groups for whom the change may have an indirect impact. - 4.1.4 Consultation with trades unions is not dependent upon the existence of union members within the group of staff directly affected by the change.